semih9981/mkdocs-researchdata/docs/insights.md

 ## 3. What Worked Well

 * The preprocessing scripts reliably read and processed the sequences
-* Visualizations helped identify important patterns and distributions in the data
 * SPARQL queries provided accurate and targeted results for data analysis
 * **Wikibase-cli** worked well for creating and editing entries via the shell, although uploading nearly 40,000 records took several hours